 Dr. A.Y.
 (Aaron) Ding

 Dr. Aaron Ding is leading the Cyber-Physical Intelligence (CPI) Lab in the Dept. Engineering Systems and Services at TU Delft.
-As a Tenured Asst Professor (UD1) at TU Delft and Associate Professor (Docent) in Computer Science at the University of Helsinki, he has over 14 years of R&D experience across EU, UK and USA.
+As a tenured Associate Professor of TU Delft and Associate Professor (permanent) in Computer Science at the University of Helsinki, he has over 15 years of R&D experience across EU, UK and USA.
 Prior to TU Delft, he has worked at TU Munich with Joerg Ott, at Columbia University with Henning Schulzrinne, at University of Cambridge with Jon Crowcroft.
 He obtained undergrad MSc and PhD all with distinctions from the Department of Computer Science (Linux birthplace) at the University of Helsinki.
 His PhD is supervised by Prof. Sasu Tarkoma and Prof. Jon Crowcroft at Cambridge.
 As funded by Nokia Foundation, vital part of his PhD programme is completed physically at University of Cambridge and at Columbia University in New York.

-Dr. Ding is currently Associate Editor for ACM Transactions on Internet of Things (TIOT), IEEE OJ-ITS and Multimodal Technologies and Interaction.
+Dr. Ding is currently Associate Editor for ACM Transactions on Internet of Things (TIOT) and IEEE OJ-ITS.
 He has served on conference chairing committee for ACM SIGCOMM, ACM MobiCom, ACM UbiComp, ACM MobiSys, ACM CoNEXT and ACM HotNets.
 In leading research agenda for the rising domain of Edge AI, he hosted internationally renowned Dagstuhl and Lorentz Workshops to drive the future development.
 His Lorentz Workshop in 2021 is awarded 4TU Grant for creating a scientific community within the Netherlands to tackle the unique challenges of edge computing and unlocking the value of edge computing in research and education.

 Dr. Ding is the founder of ACM EdgeSys, a successful series that have gathered substantial community contributions in terms of keynotes, panels, TPC and technical papers from North America, Europe, and Asia, including Google, Amazon, Apple, Microsoft, Facebook, IBM, Siemens, Nokia, Ericsson, MIT, Berkeley, Princeton, Columbia, Yale, Toronto, Cambridge and Oxford.